Fr0sT-Brutal/awesome-pascal/README.md

 * [Synopse PDF](https://github.com/synopse/SynPDF). `[Delphi]` `[FPC]` Fully featured Open Source PDF document creation library for Delphi, embedded in one unit.
 Pure Delphi code, Delphi 5 up to Delphi 10.3 Rio (and latest version of FPC), for Win32 and Win64 platforms.

 * [PowerPDF](https://github.com/TurboPack/PowerPDF). `[Delphi]` VCL component to create PDF document visually.
 Like Forms, you can design PDF document easily on Delphi or C++Builder IDE.

+* [Bitmap resamplers](https://github.com/GabrielOnDelphi/ImageResamplerTest) `[Delphi]` A program that put under test no less than 13 Delphi image resampling algorithms.
+The following results are shows for each test: image quality, time, memory requirements.

 * [IGDI+](https://sourceforge.net/projects/igdiplus). `[Delphi]` The free open source library allows quick and easy implementations of complex GDI+ applications, in a natural Delphi-friendly code.